processone/docs.ejabberd.im/content/developer/ejabberd-api/admin-api.md

 ## update_sql

-Convert SQL DB to the new format
+Convert PostgreSQL DB to the new format

 __Arguments:__